grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Yeah, I tried to start buying parts earlier today but got sidetracked by the job offer.
 Put Gregory on securing our food stocks."

-Hemi nodded and jotted down some notes on a scrap of paper clipped to a clipboard that lay next to his plate.
+Hemi nodded and jotted a note on a scrap of paper clipped to a clipboard that lay next to his plate.
 "You're sure about this job Percy?"

 "You saw the money!
 And that's only two-thirds of it."